GanymedeWordsmyth/Vaults/content/Tech Vault/Explanations/Offensive/File Transfers.md

 ### PowerShell Base64 Encode & Decode
 Depending on the file size we want to transfer, it is possible to use diff methods that do not req net comms.
 If terminal access is needed, encode a file to a base64 string, copy its contents from the terminal and perform the reverse operation, decoding the file in the original content.

 An essential step in using this method is to ensure the file you encode and decode is correct.
-We can use[md5sum](https://man7.org/linux/man-pages/man1/md5sum.1.html), a program that calcs and verifies 128-bit MD5 checksums.
+We can use [md5sum](https://man7.org/linux/man-pages/man1/md5sum.1.html), a program that calcs and verifies 128-bit MD5 checksums.
 The MD5 hash functions as a compact digital fingerprint of a file, meaning a file should have the same MD5 hash everywhere.
 The following cmd attempts to transfer a sample ssh key:
 ```pwnbox-check-ssh-key-md5-hash
 $ md5sum id_rsa